gideondk/sentinel/README.md

 **(Currently) known issues:**

 * There is no active (demand) buffering process within the client; when a stream is requested, but not consumed, additional requests on the same socket aren't demanded and therefore not pulled into new requests.
+* No real performance testing has been done yet, so consider things shaky.

 ## Installation
 You can install Sentinel through source (by publishing it into your local Ivy repository):